alephmembeth/alephmembeth.github.io/projects.md

 + a German translation of _Experimental Philosophy for Beginners_ (to be published with J.B.
 Metzler; jointly with Stephan Kornmesser and Svea Reinken)
 + an edited volume on experimental philosophy of distributive justice (to be published with Bloomsbury; jointly with Mark Siebel)
-+ an edited volume on game studies (jointly with members of the AKGWDS)
++ an edited volume on game studies (jointly with David Betzing, Jacob Birken, Simon Hagemann, Lukas Daniel Klausner, Alina Menten, Christian Sturm, and Tobias Unterhuber)
 + a book on the video game _Gothic_

 ## Studies and Articles